 - Cycling News

-The elites will race the cross country on Sunday.
+The elites and juniors will race on Sunday, July 16.

 For more about this week's racing see Cycling News HD